 Gattaca came out in 1997.
 It is a movie about eugenics.
 The name Gattaca is a remixed word of the D.N.A bases guanine, adenine, thymine and cytosine.
 The main character, Vincent, is born naturally, lacking the (by-then) routine personality editing all babies undergo.
 He struggles to compete in society because he needs contact lenses, and his heart is imperfect.
 He poses as a ‘class one’ person, Jerome, working in a spaceship launch conglomerate, where you can only be a class one.
 A class one colleague falls for him, but he must hide his inferiority from her.
 And before then, even, his parents love him less than his better-engineered brother.
 The movie is feel-good, for despite the biological odds Vincent prevails the majority of his adversity through hard work and willpower.
 As pleasant as it is to believe that Vincent, like any average human, can prevail through their performance and labour, the definition of average has hypothetically risen in the movie; he would not stand a chance.

 Gattaca caters to an audience, the public, who believe the message: that hard work and meritocratic performance pay.
 Sanctified successful people are given social prestige and the rights to more objects than others because they have earned it, “they deserve it!”, we are told.
-At the same time, the movie advertises anxiety about human nature, justice and the sad scientific reality that most of our existence is out of our hands; fate hands us the cards.
-Indeed, destiny can be how you choose to play them, but despite that benefit, your play is limited by the hand you are dealt, to begin with.
-Fate is what happens, destiny is how you shape what happens.
+At the same time, Gattaca advertises anxiety about human nature, justice and the sad scientific reality that most of our existence is out of our hands; fate hands us the cards.
+Indeed, destiny can be how you choose to play them, but despite that benefit, your play is limited by the hand you are dealt to begin with.
+Fate is what happens; destiny is how you shape what has happened into what happens.

-Although each of us can shape our destiny as Vincent does to overcome the odds and become who we aspire to be, fate delimits what destiny that can ever be.
-As becomes obvious by the thought-experiment: “why can I not be someone else, if I choose?”
+This becomes obvious in the thought-experiment: “why can I not be someone else, if I choose?”
 Because we do not select the majority of what happens to us nor do we choose who we become.
-Most of life happens to us, not us happening to life.
-According to genius analyst Warren Buffet, no one with an IQ under 130 can change the world.
-No one with trapped in syndrome has won the 100-meter sprint.
+Most of life happens to us, we do not happen to life.
+According to genius-analyst Warren Buffet, no one with an IQ under 130 can make chapter headings in History books.
+And more obviously: no one with Trapped-In Syndrome has won the 100-meter sprint.
 No one has gone from lifelong poverty to a Nobel Prize.
-(Malala Yousafzai’s father was relatively okay-off and a learned educational rights advocate like, not coincidentally, his daughter).
+(Malala Yousafzai’s father was relatively okay-off and a studied educational rights advocate just like Malala.)
 As in dystopian eugenics, so in the real world.
 And especially in sports.
 The notion of meritocratic equality and sporting fairness is a myth.

-Now, there is no getting rid of competition, or human’s more animal instincts for games and tribalism as play is omnipresent in our lives, and although some evidence suggests domestic abuse incidents go up when the world cup is on, humans need entertainment and group solidarity.
+Now, there is no getting rid of competition, or humans’ more animal instincts for games and tribalism.
+Play is omnipresent in our lives, and although some evidence suggests domestic abuse incidents go up when the world cup is on, humans need entertainment and group solidarity.
 Even if it is solidarity against others.
-And, moreover, there is no means to solve the unfairness by creating the same baseline of comparison for each person, for that would mean each person would be exactly the same.
+Alas, there is no means to solve the unfairness by creating the same baseline of comparison for each person, for that would mean each person would be exactly the same.
 What we can do though is re-alise the contingency of success; Phelps is a bad runner, Bolt, a bad footballer.
 Sport meritocracy depends on the situation and what humans implicitly agree to value and decide ‘counts’ over time.

 Therefore an elitism, while inevitably still celebrated, ought to be seen for what it is.
 Were there a pie chart for life, the portion of fate would be substantively bigger than that of destiny.
 This becomes most evident in gold medalists and athletic outliers.
 We are more fated body than chosen mind.
 And this is the real world, not dystopian science fiction.